 How to use White Willow

-- Decoction with 30 grams of bark and leaves per liter of water, and boil for 15 to 20 minutes.
-Steep for another 15 to 20 minutes.
+- Decoction with 30 grams of bark and leaves per liter of water, boil for 15 to 20 minutes, and steep for another 15 to 20 minutes.
 Drink three or four cups daily, sweetened with honey if desired.

-- Powder – It can be obtained by grinding the bark with an electric mill.
-Administer after dissolving it in water with honey before each meal.
+- Powder—This can be obtained by grinding the bark in an electric mill.
+Administer it after dissolving it in water with honey before each meal.
 The recommended dose is 3 to 5 (a teaspoonful) per intake.

-- White willow tea with a spoonful of dry flowers per cup of water.
-Drink from two to four cups daily, especially before going to bed.
+- White willow tea: Add a spoonful of dry flowers per cup of water.
+Drink two to four cups daily, especially before going to bed.
 This tea has strong sedative properties.

-- Compresses soaked in a decoction more concentrated than that used internally 70 to 100 grams per liter of water.
+- Compresses soaked in a decoction are more concentrated than those used internally, 70 to 100 grams per liter of water.

 - Skin washings with the decoction mentioned above.